TIBBER999/FPU16_multiplier/README.md

 3. FPGA 執行成果截圖

-# Requirements:
-1. Should implement subnormal numbers as input and output.
-2. No need to support infinity and NaN.
-3. Should implement f16 golden function in FPU_Multiplier.c, and verify the result from PL.

 # Implementations:
 The role of the 16 bit floating point multiplier(fp16) is to multiply 2 floating points (a, b) and compute its product.
 The 16 bits floating points representation follows the IEEE 754-2008 standard.
 According to the standard: